28th November, 2024

 Why Use A Risk Matrix

 You don't have to use a 5x5 risk matrix.
 You don't have to use a risk matrix in your risk assessments at all.
-If you choose to calculate risk as Low, Medium, High for example, you can keep things simple.
+If you choose to calculate risk as Low, Medium, and High, for example, you can keep things simple.
 If the likelihood of harm occurring is low, and the severity of the harm is low, then the risk is low.
-But not every risk is so straight forward.
-What is the risk level if the likelihood is low but the severity is medium?

-A risk matrix is a way of representing your risk scale in a chart (aka matrix) to show the risk level.
+A risk matrix is a way of representing your risk scale in a chart (aka a matrix) to show the risk level.
 It helps you use your scale to quickly find out if a risk is high or low.

 a group of numbers or other things arranged in a rectangle that can be used to solve a problem or measure something